sakaiproject/sakai/plus/docs/INSTALL-SAKAI.md

 We have a simple outline of how to [testing SakaiPlus from Sakai](TESTING.md).
 It is a little weird because you end up with two tabs - one tab from the "main site" and another tab for the "plus site".
-The easiest way to keep them seaprate it has different tools in the sites or edit the Overview message.
+The easiest way to keep them separate it has different tools in the sites or edit the Overview message.